A

 re to dogs like napkins are to people.

-After eating it is polite to run up and down the front of the
+After eating it is polite to run up and down the front of the sofa

 and wipe your whiskers clean.